 Babies exposed to cigarette smoke are at a greater risk of

-- Having respiratory illnesses, tremors and muscle rigidity13
+- Having respiratory illnesses, tremors and muscle rigidity10

-- A shorter breastfeeding relationship due to a combination of several possible factors including mothers perceiving their milk as not good enough, increased colic and less sleep for their baby.17
+- A shorter breastfeeding relationship due to a combination of several possible factors including mothers perceiving their milk as not good enough, increased colic and less sleep for their baby.12

 Risks of breastfeeding and smoking for the mother

-- Smoking increases the risk of breast abscess and inflammation and mastitis in the ducts behind the nipple (periductal mastitis)1819
+- Smoking increases the risk of breast abscess and inflammation and mastitis in the ducts behind the nipple (periductal mastitis).1314

 - Smoking and nicotine are risk factors for nipple vasospasm.
 This is when the blood vessels in the nipple suddenly tighten causing pain after breastfeeds, see Nipple Vasospasm and Breastfeeding.

-- Smoking after the birth of your baby may be associated with relapses of Crohn’s disease for a mother (Wambach and Riordan, 2020).
+- Smoking after the birth of your baby may be associated with relapses of Crohn’s disease for a mother (Wambach and Spencer, 2020).

-- Smoking may affect the let-down reflex (when milk is released from the breast), milk supply and baby’s weight gain (Wambach and Spencer, 2020 p337) however one researcher found the evidence for these effects was weak.20
+- Smoking may affect the let-down reflex (when milk is released from the breast), milk supply and baby’s weight gain (ABM Protocol #21, 2023; Wambach and Spencer, 2020 p337).

 Benefits of breastfeeding for your baby